 - provide a military, police force, and legal system;

-- offer access to the utilities business needs to function;
+- offer access to the utilities that business needs to function;

 - regulate any industry that tends toward monopoly; and